anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   ]
 }
 ~~~~
-{: #PCAC title='Representation of CA certificates data with additional registrar signature' artwork-align="left"}
+{: #PCAC title='Representation of CA certificate(s) data with additional registrar signature' artwork-align="left"}

-The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar), the CA certificates, and the enrollment-response (LDevID certificate, from CA via Registrar) to the pledge.
-It can close the TLS connection to the domain registrar and can provide the responses to the pledge(s).
-The content of the responses are defined by the voucher {{RFC8366}} and the certificate {{RFC5280}}.

 ## Response Object Supply by Registrar-Agent to Pledge {#exchanges_uc2_3}

-The following description assumes that the registrar-agent has obtained the voucher and enrollment responses from the domain registrar.
+It is assumed that the registrar-agent already obtained the bootstrapping response objects from the domain registrar and can supply them to the pledge:
+* voucher-response - Voucher (from MASA via Registrar)
+* wrapped-CA-certificate(s)-response - CA certificates
+* enrollment-response - LDevID(Pledge) certificate (from CA via Registrar)

 It will re-start the interaction with the pledge.
 To contact the pledge, it may either discover the pledge as described in {{discovery_uc2_ppa}} or use stored information from the first contact with the pledge.